-- oil with a high smoking point such as rapeseed or sunflower, for frying
+- Cooking oil one with a high smoking point such as rapeseed or sunflower, for frying

-- handful of fresh coriander (cilantro), stalks diced and leaves left whole
+- Fresh coriander handful, (cilantro), stalks diced and leaves left whole

-- 4 beetroot stalks and leaves, thinly sliced (save the beetroot for another meal)
+- Beetroot stalks and leaves 4, thinly sliced (save the beetroot for another meal)

-- A few dollops of plain yogurt, to serve
+- Plain yoghurt a few dollops of, to serve

 Recipe from 30 Easy Ways to Join the Food Revolution by Ollie Hunter, published by Pavilion Books.
 Photography by Louise Hagger.